 The loans of BRL are secured by the cash surrender value of investment in life insurance (see Note 7).
 The loans bear interest at prevailing market rates per annum of 1.4% in 2015 and 2014.
-Interest expense arising from these loans amounted to P856 thousand in March 31, 2015 and is presented as part of Finance Costs in the consolidated statements of income (see Note 20.1).
+Interest expense arising from these loans is presented as part of Finance Costs in the consolidated statements of income (see Note 20.1).